-February 2011 - Bunny Mellon testifies on camera in the Edwards investigation.
+February 2011 - Mellon testifies on camera in the Edwards investigation.

-April 29, 2011 - A North Carolina judge rules that Edwards must testify again in the lawsuit of Rielle Hunter against Andrew Young.
+April 29, 2011 - A North Carolina judge rules that Edwards must testify again in the lawsuit of Hunter against Young.

 June 3, 2011 - Edwards is indicted on six counts including conspiracy, issuing false statements, and violating campaign contribution laws.
 Edwards pleads not guilty.
 “There’s no question I’ve done wrong … but I did not break the law.”

-July 21, 2011 - The Federal Election Commission rules that Edwards must pay back $2.3 million to the U.S. Treasury.
-The money exceeds the matching funds from his 2008 campaign.
+July 21, 2011 - The Federal Election Commission rules that Edwards will have to pay back over $2 million in federal matching funds given to his 2008 campaign for president.

 December 22, 2011 - Edwards’ attorneys ask to delay his criminal trial, saying Edwards has an unspecified medical issue.